This site is copyrighted, supported, and maintained by the Equal Justice Foundation.

 The male victim told police he fled and hid inside a ditch in an area of dumpsters behind the apartment complex, where he passed out and slept until the following morning.
 Then he went to a friend's house, who helped him order a rideshare to a nearby hospital, records state.

 Police went back to the apartment where the female victim was discovered.
-Investigators found both of the victim's cellphones and clothing there.
+Investigators found both of the victim's cellphones and their clothing there.

 | EJF Home | Join the EJF | Comments? | Get EJF newsletter | Newsletters |